Generic Name: ticagrelor (tye KA grel or)

 What should I discuss with my healthcare provider before taking ticagrelor?

-You should not use this medication if you are allergic to ticagrelor, or if you have:
+You should not use ticagrelor if you are allergic to it, or if you have:

 severe liver disease;